 Abrolhos: a violent squall blowing off the Southeastern coast of Brazil, between May and August.

 Alizé: also known as trade wind; blows in the tropics predominantly from the Northeast in the Northern Hemisphere and from the Southeast in the Southern Hemisphere.

 Bora: a gusty wind which blows in the Adriatic Sea, and affects Croatia, Greece, Russia and Turkey during wintertime.

-Brickfielder: a hot and dry wind that blows in the desert of Southern Australia, during summer season.
+Brickfielder: a hot and dry wind that blows in the desert of Southern Australia, during the summer season.

-Calima: a dust wind originating in the Sahara which blows through the Canary Islands, in winter.
+Calima: a dust wind originating in the Sahara, which blows through the Canary Islands, in winter.